 - Average revenue per user growth of 8-12% annually

-The secret is upselling existing customers.
+The lever is upselling existing customers.
 New customers cost $85 to acquire.
 Existing customers buy additional services for $12 in sales costs.
 We tracked every interaction in our CRM.

 Domain registration added $15 annual revenue per customer.
 SSL certificates brought $8 monthly.
 Email hosting generated $5 per user.
-These seem small.
-But they compound over 47-month customer lifecycles.
+These look small.
+Over 47-month customer lifecycles, they compound.

 Check our provider rankings to see which companies excel at customer retention.
 The best providers understand this.
 Keeping customers beats acquiring new ones.